LeoLizc/LeoLizc/README.md

 ## Hi there! 👋

 I'm ***Leonardo Lizcano Pinto***, also known as LeoLizc on GitHub.
-I'm a ninth-semester Systems Engineering student at Universidad del Norte, passionate about augmented and mixed reality, video games, and artificial intelligence.
+I'm a Systems Engineer graduated at Universidad del Norte, passionate about augmented and mixed reality, video games, and artificial intelligence.
 I enjoy working with technologies such as Python, TypeScript, and C#, and I love participating in coding marathons.

 ### What I do 🎓🏆📚💼💡
 - 🎓 Currently a student at Universidad del Norte.